dondi/GRNsight/documents/SDF/CMSI_402/spring_2018/ProjectProposal.md

 - January 22, 2018

 ## Description
 GRNsight is a web application and service for visualizing small- to medium-scale gene regulatory networks (GRNs).
-GRNsight has been in active development since 2016 (?), and is an ongoing undergraduate research project advised by Dr. Kam Dahlquist (Biology) and Dr. John Dionisio (Computer Science).
-The end users of GRNsight are biologists seeeking insight into thier GRN data.

 A GRN consists of genes, transcription factors, and the regulatory connections between them which govern the level of expression of mRNA and protein from genes.
 GRNsight produces weighted or unweighted network graphs by representing genes as nodes and regulatory connections as edges, with colors, end markers, and thicknesses corresponding to the sign and magnitude of activation or repression.

 We will develop two major features for our 402 project: node coloring and block layout.